wp-plugins/meta-extensions/readme.txt

 	video     - HTML Form Select box to choose a Wordtube Video download  - HTML Form Select box to choose a Wordpress Download Manager file

-To specify the custom fields, edit the file conf.ini
+To specify the custom fields, edit the file conf.txt

 Each entry begins with the subject inside square brackets.
 The second line specifies its type.
 The third line, which only applies to type